 A Kindergarten student takes a literacy screener at Visible Men Academy.

 There is much still to explore through the Strauss Literacy Initiative.
 And yet, everyone involved at VMA agrees on one thing: they can’t wait to see the students’ progress.

 “I’m excited to see where this goes,” Hinds said.
 “I really want to see these kids come up and get all the help that they need.”

-Read how the Strauss Literacy Initiative is uncovering meaningful results and providing a continuum of services for students at three local organizations, including Visible Men Academy.
+Read more about the Strauss Literacy Initiative and how it's uncovering meaningful results and providing a continuum of services at three local organizations, including Visible Men Academy.